-eCall is an automatic emergency call system for motor vehicles postulated by the European Union.
-In-vehicle systems are designed to automatically report a traffic accident to the pan-European emergency number 112, and help to reduce the number of traffic jams and reduce the severity of road traffic injuries by means of more rapidly initiated rescue operations.
+eCall is an automatic emergency call system for motor vehicles required by the European Union.
+Devices installed in vehicles are intended to automatically report a traffic accident to the single European emergency number 112 and, by initiating rescue measures more quickly, help reduce the number of traffic fatalities and the severity of road traffic injuries.

-With our already extraordinary expertise in the eCall type approval process and the years of technical know-how required to carry out the necessary tests for approval, we are your number 1 contact when it comes to eCall type approval.
+With our extraordinary expertise in the eCall type approval process and the technical knowledge we have acquired over the years to perform the necessary eCall tests, we are your number one contact when it comes to eCall type approval / certification.

 We have bundled our eCall expertise into an updated eCall Research Report, which provides automotive manufacturers and suppliers with an ideal overview of current and future eCall requirements.
 Finally, the report, which is subject to a fee, also provides guidance for an efficient global eCall type approval strategy.

 The 28-page document, which is available in English, can be ordered directly from us for a price of 1,899 euros.